wp-plugins/wp-to-twitter/readme.txt

 * Fixed issue with category detection
 * Changed one function name to a non-generic name.
 * Modified remote URL calls; should fix problem contacting Bit.ly
-* Added template tag #commenter# available in comment tweet template.
+* Added template tag #commenter# available in comment Tweet template.
 Use with caution.
 * Added plug-in support request form.
-* Fixed bug where custom tweet text was over written in a quick edit
+* Fixed bug where custom Tweet text was over written in a quick edit
 * Fixed "Don't Tweet this Post' checkbox
 * Added Goo.gl as an additional URL shortener.
 * Added custom keyword option for YOURLS shortener.